Raw milk: United Kingdom

-About 150 producers of raw milk are listed with the Food Standards Agency in England, Wales and Northern Ireland.
-They sell raw, or "green top" milk directly to consumers either at the farm, at a farmers' market, or through a delivery service, as it is legal to supply unpasteurised raw milk directly to consumers, but illegal to be sold to a shop.
+About 150 producers of raw milk are listed with the Food Standards Agency in England, Wales, and Northern Ireland.
+They sell raw, or "green top" milk directly to consumers either at the farm, at a farmers' market, or through a delivery service, as it is legal to supply unpasteurized raw milk directly to consumers, but illegal to be sold to a shop.
 The bottle must display the warning "this product has not been heat-treated and may contain organisms harmful to health", and the milk must conform to higher hygiene standards than dairies producing only pasteurised milk.

-It is an offence to place raw milk or cream on the market for direct consumption in Scotland, following a spate of deaths in 1983.
+In Scotland, it is an offence to place raw cow's milk or cream on the market for direct consumption following a spate of deaths in 1983, and the ban was later extended to milk from all other farm animals in 2006.

 North America

 Canada

 The sale of raw milk directly to consumers has been prohibited in Canada under the Food and Drug Regulations since 1991.

 Provincial laws also forbid the sale and distribution of raw milk.
 For instance, Ontario's Health Protection and Promotion Act, subsection 18(1) reads: "No person shall sell, offer for sale, deliver or distribute milk or cream that has not been pasteurized or sterilized in a plant that is licensed under the Milk Act or in a plant outside Ontario that meets the standards for plants licensed under the Milk Act."

 In January 2010, Michael Schmidt was found not guilty on 19 charges relating to the sale of raw milk in the Ontario Court of Justice.
 On appeal to the Ontario Court of Justice, that decision was overturned.
 Schmidt was convicted on thirteen counts and imposed fines totaling $9,150 and one year of probation.
 A subsequent appeal to the Ontario Court of Appeal was dismissed.